Sebastian Pelzer: Return to Germany with Eintracht Trier

+Dynamo Dresden

+He then signed for Dynamo Dresden in October 2006, where he became a fans' favourite, and was made captain just two months after signing.
+The club came close to promotion into the second Bundesliga but faltered late on in the season.
+Pelzer helped lead the club to success in the Saxony Cup competition of 2007.

 Pelzer left the club in the summer of 2007, with the intention of returning to England following trials with Hull City and Plymouth Argyle.
 Whilst on trial with Plymouth, manager Ian Holloway indicated he wished to sign the player but Pelzer's agent rejected the terms on the grounds of money, something Pelzer was not aware of at the time.
 He eventually returned to Dynamo Dresden, after the club had agreed a shirt sponsorship deal, and could afford to sign him.
 Pelzer was soon made captain again and helped the club qualify for the new third Bundesliga in 2008.
 His contract with Dynamo was annulled in January 2009 at his own request.
 On 12 January 2009, he moved up a league to join Bundesliga 2 side Rot-Weiss Ahlen who had tried to sign the player during the previous summer.

+Hansa Rostock

 On 9 June 2010, he signed a two-year contract with F.C.
 Hansa Rostock.
 Pelzer was immediately made captain of the club and was used extensively in the clubs marketing campaign.
 During the promotion season of 2010–11 Pelzer made 37 league appearances missing just one match through suspension.
 He also led the club to the Mecklenburg-Vorpommern Cup in 2011.
 The club made major changes to the promotion winning side, with Pelzer making just 14 league appearances for season.
 The new team struggled and were eventually relegated after just one season in Bundesliga 2.
 Pelzer signed a one-year extension to his contract and was back playing regularly in the first team.
 In 2013 Pelzer suffered a debilitating injury to his toe.
 Despite this career threatening injury the club extended his contract by two further years with plans to keep Pelzer at the club after his playing career.

 In 2015 Pelzer officially retired from playing due to the injury.
 He has since become a well-known and popular presence in the media appearing in broadcasts in both his native Germany and in England.
 Pelzer is fluent in English from his time spent playing there.
 For five years he has sat on the German board of the PFA.